ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Why Not The Template Method?

-The trouble is that the inheritance-based approach requires you to come up with all possi- ble combinations of features up-front, at design time.
+The trouble is that the inheritance-based approach requires you to come up with all possible combinations of features up-front, at design time.

 ![out-of-control inheritance](https://github.com/ifyouseewendy/ifyouseewendy.github.io/raw/source/image-repo/out-of-control-inheritance.png)